Ada Wells: Activism

-As a member of the National Peace Council, Ada spoke out strongly against conscription and war, and helped World War I conscientious objectors.
+As a member of the National Peace Council, Ada spoke out strongly against conscription and war, and helped support conscientious objectors during the First World War.

 Wells advocated a meatless diet and was a vegetarianism activist.
 At the 1897 conference of the National Council of Women, Wells promoted an ovo-lacto vegetarian diet.
 She authored magazine articles supportive of naturopathy and vegetarianism.
 Wells was an anti-vaccinationist and opposed vivisection.